Dealing with Uncertainty

 When irrational fears and worries take hold, it can be hard to think logically and accurately weigh up the probability of something bad happening.
 To help you become more tolerant and accepting of uncertainty, the following steps can help:

 Identify your uncertainty triggers.
 A lot of uncertainty tends to be self-generated, through excessive worrying or a pessimistic outlook, for example.
 However, some uncertainty can be generated by external sources, especially at times like this.
 Reading media stories that focus on worst-case scenarios, spending time on social media amid rumors and half-truths, or simply communicating with anxious friends can all fuel your own fears and uncertainties.
-That’s the reason why so many people are panic-buying toilet paper at the moment—they see others doing it and it feeds their own fears.
+That’s the reason why so many people start panic-buying when bad news breaks—they see others doing it and it feeds their own fears.
 By recognizing your triggers, you can take action to avoid or reduce your exposure to them.

 Recognize when you feel the need for certainty.
 Notice when you start to feel anxious and fearful about a situation, begin to worry about what-ifs, or feel like a situation is far worse than it actually is.
 Look for the physical cues that you’re feeling anxious.
 You might notice the tension in your neck or shoulders, shortness of breath, the onset of a headache, or an empty feeling in your stomach.
 Take a moment to pause and recognize that you’re craving reassurance or a guarantee.